testtestProblem/HotTab__Win10/README.md

 # Relative layout
 * Defines an area within which you can position and align child objects in relation to each other or the parent panel.
-* this example show button always in centrol
+* This example show button always at central
 ```xml
 <Page
     x:Class="HotTab_Win10.HotkeyControlPage"